 Putting aside popular dishes such as Haggis and Braciole, our families have more similarities than differences and occasionally a common food ground can be found.
 Since many Italian and Scottish meals include sausage and other cured meats, thankfully the two families can agree to a food truce over tapas.
 Such was the case with my husband’s family Scotch Eggs.

 I had never heard of Scotch Eggs before I married Allan and truthfully, they were a hard sell.
 As my mother-in-law’s signature dish, I faced Scotch Eggs at many family gatherings and for years, I turned my nose up at them just for the sake of being stubborn.
+As my husband did not immediately understand that the generic viagra does not differ in quality from the original drug.
 With Scotch Eggs the staple at several family celebrations over the years, eventually my own inner Hadrian’s Wall fell and I succumbed to trying them.
 As to no surprise, I loved Scotch Eggs.
 Now, I demand anticipate them and even learned to make my own.

 Years later, I see Scotch Eggs as a symbol of both families: a tough exterior protecting complex layers with a colorful, nourishing middle at its core.